anialoyann/DS223-project/README.md

 ### Environment Variables

-Create a `.env` file in the root directory to define your environment variables as below:
+Make sure to have a `.env` file in the root directory to define your environment variables as below:

 ```env
 # PostgreSQL configuration